opbenesh/opbenesh-blog/content/posts/til-macrodroid-obsidian.md

 6. Choose `Prepend to file` so newest links appear at the top
 7. Save the Macro and share a link to MacroDroid (not Obsidian!)

-Give it a go - here's how the same list would look now:
+Every time you share a link to MacroDroid the new macro will trigger and add it to the top of your file, which you can then open for reading using Obsidian.
+Here's how the same list would look now:

 > - [ ] [Inside OpenAI's in-house data agent](https://openai.com/index/inside-our-in-house-data-agent/)
 > - [x] [Simon Willison on Technical Blogging - by Cynthia Dunlop](https://writethatblog.substack.com/p/simon-willison-on-technical-blogging)